Top Picks from UK Games Expo 2017

 Bowling with a D20?
 Yes please!
 Cthulhu Bowling was brought to the UK Games Expo by Modiphius, it was tons of fun, and I even made third place on the leaderboard!

 So, there you go.
 Those are our top picks from the UK Games Expo 2017.
 Did we miss something?
-Let us know in the comments 🙂Thank you for reading!
-GirlGeekUpNorth x
+Let us know in the comments 🙂Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter